Lyndir/Pearl/README.markdown

 Once checked out, when you update Pearl to a later version, you may need to update some of your external dependencies too.
 In essence, you need to run `git submodule update`, but Pearl provides a script to make the process a little more regulated.
 It's best to just run the script:

     ./Scripts/updateDependencies

+This script can also be useful to copy to your own repository.
+Using this script, it becomes much easier for anyone that checks out your code to automatically fetch and update those submodules required to build your code.
+If you want to use it for your own project, modify the header of your copy of the script to configure all the submodules that your own application uses, including `Pearl` and those dependencies which your needed Pearl modules require.

 Don't forget to also add the external library's sources to your project.
 You probably want to put each under a separate static library target.
 Some libraries have a bit of a different directory layout, make sure to only add the library's sources that you need, and not, for instance, its unit tests or example code.